connyz/cms2/README CSS&Appearance.txt

 directly in "bootstrap.css".
 Custom css not belonging to bootstrap should be written in the "style.css" file.

-To keep the styles coherent across different browser we have also included the "meyerReset.css" which is loaded first of all css.
+To keep the styles coherent across different browsers we have also included the "meyerReset.css" which is loaded first of all css.